If you’re sick of battling it out for one of the coveted squat racks at your gym, it may be time to start investing in home gym equipment.

 There are two types of adjustable dumbbells — those with spinlocks that you can manually adjust and dial-a-weight style ones.

 Spinlock dumbbells are like tiny barbells.
 Each one comes with weight plates that you can manually load and lock with a spinning clip.
-They’re generally much cheaper than the dial-a-weight dumbbells.
+They’re generally much cheaper than the dial adjustable dumbbell.
 However, they usually don’t let you go as heavy, and they’re slower to load.

-The dial-a-weight style offer several advantages.
+The dial dumbbell style offer several advantages.
 Most importantly, you can quickly change the weight on them.
-If you plan on using the dumbbells for circuits or for a workout where you need to alternate between weights often, you’ll be better off with this style so you don’t spend half your workout changing plates.
+If you plan on using the dumbbells for circuits or for a workout where you need to alternate between weights often, you’ll be better off with this style so you don’t spend half your workout changing plates – simple twist a dial to select the desired weight and you are ready to go.

 However, the dial-a-weight sets are generally about three times more expensive than the spinlock types.
 They usually max out around 20-25 kg depending on the brand.